PhantomShift/nekotatsu-mobile/README.md

 I am aware that the UI is *incredibly* scuffed, it is very much work in progress.

+Note that any bugs/issues unrelated to the GUI itself, i.e. issues with actually converting the backups, should be reported in the [nekotatsu repository](https://github.com/PhantomShift/nekotatsu) rather than here.
+Otherwise, features and bugs specific to the GUI application should be reported here.

 Also note that this can double as a frontend for desktop, but is not the main focus of the project at this stage.
 Regardless, it is trivial to try out with `tauri dev` (or whatever the appropriate command is for your installation of